Skip to main content

 \)

-As for using δ18O in carbonate samples, using δ13C is also more difficult.
+Compared to using δ18O in carbonate samples, using δ13C is also more difficult.
 The shells of ocean sediment foraminifera were made from dissolved inorganic carbon (DIC) in the ocean at the time, so their δ13C values reflect that.
-However, shell formation is not a simple equilibrium process since biological shells are formed rapidly, so kinetic effects in carbonate and, hence, isotope fractionation are important.
+However, shell formation is not a simple equilibrium process, since biological shells form rapidly; hence, kinetic effects in carbonate and, by extension, isotope fractionation are important.
 In addition, the biochemistry of shell formation is complicated.

 In the open ocean, planktic foraminifera are perhaps the most important marine organisms that form shells, given that they produce and export about 2.9 Gt CaCO3/yr into the sea.
 Their shells form in a process involving many metastable calcite phases.
 It starts with a soft template that contains Mg2+ and Na+ ions, which play a key role in crystallization.
 Growth occurs by successive additions of "chambers" to the shell.
-An F-actin mesh, which forms microtubular structures, leads to the formation of protective envelopes for chamber formation.
-The layered templates sequester and help control the mineralization of shells and separate bulk seawater for a more intracellular vs extracellular process for biomineralization.
+An F-actin mesh that forms microtubular structures leads to the formation of protective envelopes during chamber formation.
+The layered templates sequester and help control shell mineralization, separate bulk seawater, and favor an intracellular vs. extracellular process for biomineralization.
 Seawater containing minerals becomes vacuolized in a process that excludes a competing cation, Mg2+, for some foraminifera.
 In addition, both Ca2+ and HCO3- transporters are required.
-This combines to form an environment low in Mg2+ and supersaturated in Ca2+ and CO32for calcite formation.
-The kinetic fractionation of 13C isotopes into shells is also different than for 18O isotopes since the "pool" of oxygen in the oceans is much greater than carbon.
+This combination forms an environment low in Mg2+ and supersaturated in Ca2+ and CO32for calcite formation.
+The kinetic fractionation of 13C isotopes into shells is also different from that for 18O isotopes since the "pool" of oxygen in the oceans is much greater than that of carbon.
 Likewise, the δ13C is more location-dependent than the δ18O.

 Buried organic matter can also be studied.
 The δ13C value for buried organic matter depends on primary land and ocean productivity.
 As mentioned above, autotrophs preferentially take up 12CO2.
 Heterotrophs that eat them also become enriched in 12C.
-Hence, organisms have negative δ13C values, typically around −25‰, with the number depending on pathways of incorporation and metabolism.
-Methane in ocean hydrates can be either biogenic, made by methanogens, for example, at low temperatures, or thermogenic, made during high-temperature reactions.
-Biogenic methane has a δ13C of around - 60‰, while thermogenic methane has a value of around −40‰.
+Hence, organisms have negative δ13C values, typically around −25‰, which depend on the pathways of incorporation and metabolism.
+Methane in oceanic hydrates can be either biogenic, produced by methanogens at low temperatures, or thermogenic, produced during high-temperature reactions.
+Biogenic methane has a δ13C of around -60‰, while thermogenic methane has a value of around −40‰.
 Terrestrial plants have different δ13 values. δ13C in C4 plants range from -16 to −10‰ while for C3 plants they range from −33 to −24‰.

-Changes in δ13C in ice cores and ocean sediments are used in climate studies.
-Sometimes, understanding the cause and effect of these changes can be confusing.
-The following explanation for changes in the already negative values of δ13C might help those with a chemistry-centric view of biochemistry who struggle with mass balance outside of simple chemical equations.
+Changes in δ¹³C in ocean sediments and ice cores are used in climate studies (just as are δ18O values in ice cores and deposited shells in ocean sediments).
+The following explanation of changes in δ¹³C values may help those with a chemistry-centric view of biochemistry who struggle with mass balance across the whole biosphere.

 Examples of climatic events accompanied by changes in δ13C.